Codentify: History

 In July 2004, Phillip Morris International and the European Union had settled a 12-year-long legal dispute concerning cigarette smuggling allegations.
-PMI agreed to pay 1.25 Billion USD to the EU budget and its member states.
+PMI agreed to pay US$1.25 Billion to the EU budget and its member states.
 In addition, PMI was legally obligated to mark its products with trackable serial codes.
 Agreements were subsequently signed with the other three major tobacco companies.

 PMI's affiliate company, Philip Morris Products S.A. created and patented the Codentify system in 2005.

 In late 2010, PMI licensed Codentify technology to its main competitors BAT, JTI, and ITG free of charge.
 The four companies, which together account for 71% of global cigarette sales (excluding China), agreed to use the PMI-developed system on all of their products to ensure “the adoption of a single industry standard, based on Codentify.”
 The Framework Convention on Tobacco Control (FCTC) immediately voiced concerns that “Codentify should never be used for tracking and tracing purposes as tracking and tracing provisions should be implemented under the strict control and management of governments.”

 In 2011, the four companies formed the Digital Coding and Tracking Association (DCTA) to promote international standards and digital technologies to help governments fight smuggling, counterfeiting, and tax evasion.
 The association was officially launched in 2013.

 According to the DCTA, around 12% of the global cigarette market is illicit, depriving national governments of more than US$40 billion a year in lost tax revenues and some say this is a serious underestimate.
 The agreements between the EU and the four major tobacco companies aim to stem the illicit trade of cigarettes, but some academics and the anti-tobacco movement have criticized it as a wholly inadequate deterrent.
 The EU has since not renewed this deal after MEPs complained that it was inappropriate for governments and tobacco companies to have such a deal.